-If your tortoise doesn’t appear, you should check the following places:
+If the tortoise doesn’t appear, check the following places:

 What to Do If You Lose Your Tortoise

-Here are some steps you can take to ensure the safe return of your escaped tortoise:
+Here are some steps to ensure the safe return of an escaped tortoise:

 Assemble a household search party and get everyone to look for the lost tortoise.

-Notify neighbors that your tortoise has gone missing, asking them to check their yards and home perimeters.
+Notify neighbors that a tortoise has gone missing, asking them to check their yards and home perimeters.

 Some may volunteer to join your search party, while others will keep an eye out over the coming hours or days.
 That’s important for anyone driving, as they’ll know to check under their cars before driving off.